Literacy and Third-grade Reading

 The Mississippi Legislature in 2016 amended the Literacy-based Promotion Act to provide that, beginning in the 2015-2016 school year, students who have an Individualized Education Program (IEP) or a 504 plan who have received either intensive remediation for more than two years or who were previously retained for one year can qualify for a good cause exemption.

-The law also was amended to require, beginning in the 2018-2019 school year, a score above the lowest two achievement levels in order to be promoted to the fourth grade.
-Annual funding for literacy has not increased since the act was passed in 2013.
-In anticipation of a much higher standard for passage, it is critical that lawmakers devote sufficient funding to implement interventions in every school that will allow our students to achieve at the level required for promotion to fourth grade.
+State funding for literacy initiatives has remained level at $15-million annually since 2014 (initial funding was $9.5-million when the act was passed in 2013).
+It is critical that lawmakers devote sufficient funding to implement interventions in every school that will allow our students to achieve at the level required for promotion to fourth grade.

 This website uses cookies to ensure you get the best experience on our website.